This large garden in Hertfordshire sits to the rear of a converted barn and belongs to a young family.

-A contemporary extension by Nicholas Tye Architects was planned for the barn and the clients wanted a garden that would become an extension of their home and be enjoyed all year round.
+This large family garden design in Hertfordshire sits to the rear of a converted barn.
+A contemporary extension by Nicholas Tye Architects was planned and the clients wanted to create a garden that would become an extension of the home and that could be enjoyed all year round.

 The existing garden sloped up awkwardly from the house breaking to a wide expanse of lawn and had very little interest.